onzfonz/comp227/src/content/7/en/part7e.md

 The rendering can also be done on the [server](https://reactjs.org/docs/react-dom-server.html).
 This kind of approach is increasingly being used, such that, when accessing the application for the first time, the server serves a pre-rendered page made with React.
 From here onwards, the operation of the application continues, as usual, meaning the browser executes React, which manipulates the DOM shown by the browser.
-The rendering that is done on the server goes by the name: <i>server-side rendering</i>.
+The rendering that is done on the server goes by the name: **server-side rendering**.

 One motivation for server-side rendering is Search Engine Optimization (SEO).
 Search engines have traditionally been very bad at recognizing JavaScript-rendered content.